decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 }
 ```

-3. Copy the `pubkeyaddr` into the stakepool's "Submit Address" form and hit the submit button.
+3. Copy the `pubkeyaddr` into the VSP's "Submit Address" form and hit the submit button.
 The page should redirect you to the tickets page, which will display more instructions.
 4. At the top of the tickets page, you should see a "Ticket Information" section.
 Copy your "Redeem Script" and use it to issue the `dcrctl --wallet importscript <Insert Redeem Script Here>` command.

-With the stakepool configured and your multi-sig script imported to your wallet, you can now start [purchasing tickets](#ticket-purchasing).
+With the VSP configured and your multi-sig script imported to your wallet, you can now start [purchasing tickets](#ticket-purchasing).

 ---